Multiple canopies at The Gallery Mall redevelopment, now known as the Fashion District Philadelphia

 Jump forward to right now as three city blocks and roughly 1,000,000 square feet of redevelopment are occurring.
 And when it’s all said and done it will be the largest retail repositioning project in the region.
 Once called The Gallery Mall, developers are re-branding it as the Fashion District Philadelphia.
 Sounds much better than the Fashion Outlets of Philadelphia doesn’t it?
 It will be a more expansive mix of retail, entertainment and dining.
 And it will finally give the mall the accolades that were supposed materialize all those years ago.
-There are some great photos of the redevelopment here.

 We don’t get involved with the politics of adding movie theaters in favor of outlet shops.
 We just provide the best access and overhead protection systems and do our part as seamlessly as possible.
 Superior Scaffold provided six, yes six, canopies around this three block area down Market St. from 8th to 10th and two of them were almost 400 feet long.

 We had to do most of the erecting at night when there was a minimum of both pedestrian and automobile traffic.
 It’s nice to see some night shots, courtesy of Mr. Pat McAndrew, our crack estimator. (this is his job).